JuliaActuary/EconomicScenarioGenerators.jl/README.md

 Interested in developing economic scenario generators in Julia?
 Consider contributing to this package.
 Open an issue, create a pull request, or discuss on the Julia Zulip's #actuary channel.

+## Usage

+This package is in a pre-release stage and is not well tested and the API may change.

+Steps to use:

+1. Checkout and `dev` the [experimental Yields.jl branch](https://github.com/JuliaActuary/Yields.jl/pull/102)
+2. `dev` EconomicScenarioGenerators.jl and checkout the `main` branch

 ## Examples

 ```julia